ABOUT

 Not because they’re broken.

-But because they’ve spent years adapting to systems that never stood down.
+But because they’ve spent years adapting to systems that reward over-functioning and call it strength.

 If you’re here, you already know the feeling.